emacsway/emacsway.github.io/_sources/en/service-layer.txt

 I often observed the problem when a new field was added to the Django Model, and multiple problems started to occur, since this name was already used either with the annotation interface or with Raw-SQL.
 Also, the implementation of annotations by Django ORM makes it impossible to use the pattern `Identity Map`_.
 Storm ORM / SQLAlchemy implement annotations more successfully.
-If you still had to work with Django ORM, refrain from using Django annotation mechanism in favor of bare pattern `DataMapper`_.
+If you still had to work with Django Model, refrain from using Django annotation mechanism in favor of bare pattern `DataMapper`_.

 Services of infrastructure layer